 - What do I need in order to practice Thai Massage? (show answer ↓)

-In order to practice Thai Massage legally, you need a massage license from whatever state you will be working in.
-To get a massage license you need to go to massage school and then pass the licensing exam of the state you will be practicing in.
+In order to practice Thai Massage legally, you need a massage license from whatever state you work in.
+To get a massage license you need to go to a massage school and then pass the licensing exam of the state you will practice in.
 Certification does not fulfill the need for a massage license.
 Here’s a link with information: http://www.op.nysed.gov/prof/mt/mtlic.htm.

 - I am a yoga teacher/pilates instructor/personal trainer.
-After the Thai Massage training, can I say I am a Thai Yoga Bodyworker or Thai Bodyworker and practice Thai Massage that way? (show answer ↓)
+After the Thai Massage training, how should I refer to my work?
+Should I say I am a Thai Yoga Bodyworker or Thai Bodyworker or Thai Massage therapist? (show answer ↓)

-Many people do that.
-However, just so you know the law, in NYS, all massage work – including Thai massage – is considered massage.
-By law, massage therapists are required to have a massage license.
-Therefore, many people who do Thai Massage, but who are not LMTs, get around the law by leaving out the word massage and calling their work Thai Yoga bodywork or Thai Yoga, etc., instead of Thai Massage.
+If you don’t have a massage license, you will need to say you are a Thai Bodyworker or a Thai Yoga Bodyworker and not say you are a Thai Massage therapist as the words “massage therapist” are solely reserved for those who have passed the massage licensing exam in the state they practice in.
+In NYS, all massage work – including Thai massage – is considered massage.
+All massage therapists are required by law to have a massage license.
+Therefore, many people who do Thai Massage, but who are not licensed massage therapists, get around this by leaving out the word massage and calling their work Thai Yoga bodywork or Thai Yoga, etc., instead of Thai Massage.

 - Many places offer Thai massage workshops called Levels 1, 2, 3, etc. Do you offer levels?
 If not, what are your courses equal to? (show answer ↓)

 In Thailand, traditionally there were no levels.
 The training took place over a long period of time under the guidance of a master.
 Here in the west the material has been divided into levels, but there is no standard for what should be covered per level.
 Different schools and teachers have therefore created their own syllabus and divided the material accordingly.
-The important thing is to learn techniques from all the five Thai Massage positions – supine, side lying, prone, inverted and seated.
-That way, at the end of your studies, you can give a complete Thai Yoga Massage session.
-Thai Massage Sacred Bodywork workshop titles currently reflect precisely what material or position is covered in a course rather than a level.
-There is a Supine & Prone workshop which used to be called Level 1; a Side Lying, Inverted & Seated workshop which used to be called Level 2 along with the Putting It All Together – Refinement workshop.
-And there is an Advanced Techniques in the Five Positions workshop which used to be called Level 3.
+The important thing is to learn Thai bodywork from a qualified teacher and to learn how to work on a mat on the floor as it is always traditionally done on that way.
+You need to learn techniques from the supine, side lying, prone, inverted and seated positions.
+That way, by the end of your studies, you can give a complete Thai Yoga Massage session.
+In our Basic Training, we teach you many techniques from all the aforementioned positions.
+And then in Advanced Training we teach you even more techniques.

 - What is the difference between Thai Massage, Thai Yoga Massage, Traditional Thai Yoga Massage, Nuad Boran, Thai Yoga Bodywork, Thai Bodywork, etc? (show answer ↓)